Cushing’s Disease in Dogs

 See the following articles for more information:

-Trilostane is given once or twice a day with food.
+Trilostane is given once or twice a day with food (which increased absorption).
 Side effects may be less common when given twice a day.
 Starting dosage is 1 to 3 mg per pound of body weight daily.
 Starting at the low end of that range is safest, even though the suggested starting dosage in the product brochure is higher.